Academic Integrity at CU – Undergraduate

 - It is determined that a breach in academic integrity has occurred.

 - The student is notified in writing by the instructor that a breach has occurred, receives a “0” for the assignment, documentation (a copy of the Academic Breach Reporting Form and evidence of the fraudulent activity) of the event is provided to the student, and a copy sent to the Registrar’s office by the instructor and placed in the student’s file.
-In a case where the breach involves the action of a student who is no longer in the course (e.g. a student who supplies a paper to be copied by a student in the course), the instructor will notify the dean of the college in which the course is housed and the dean will contact the violating student to discuss the impact of his or her action and will issue a letter of warning to the student noting that a second violation will be punishable by academic probation and a third by expulsion.
+In a case where the breach involves the action of a student who is no longer in the course (e.g. a student who supplies a paper to be copied by a student in the course), the instructor will notify the dean of the college in which the course is housed and the dean will contact the violating student to discuss the impact of their action and will issue a letter of warning to the student noting that a second violation will be punishable by academic probation and a third by expulsion.
 As before, a copy of the Academic Breach Reporting Form and evidence of the fraudulent activity will be supplied to the student and the Registrar’s office by the instructor and placed in the student’s file.

 - In the case of a second breach in academic integrity in the same class, same semester, the student is notified in writing (with documentation as defined in a. above) by the instructor that a breach has occurred, dismissed from the class, and the student receives an “F” grade in the course without opportunity to withdraw.
 The instructor sends an Academic Breach Report and evidence is placed in the student’s file.